Complaints policy

 4. Principles

-We have adopted the Housing Ombudsman Service (HOS) Complaint Handling Code 2020 and we aim to do this by:
+We are required by law to comply with the Housing Ombudsman Service (HOS) Complaint Handling Code 2024 and we aim to do this by:

 • Adopting the HOS definition of a complaint, which is “an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents”,